-1. AGE REQUIREMENTS
+3.02 AGE REQUIREMENTS

-New York State Law requires children entering Kindergarten must be five years of age on or before December 1 of the entering year.
+New York State Law requires children entering Kindergarten to be five years of age on or before December 1 of the entering year.
 Similarly, children entering a pre-school program for four-year-old students must be four on or before December 1 of the entering year.
 The same rule applies for three-year-old students.

-2. IMMUNIZATION
+3.03 IMMUNIZATION